MichalDakowicz/Song-Guesser/README.md

 The project is developed using Python and leverages the following libraries:

--   CustomTkinter (for the graphical user interface)
+-   customtkinter (for the graphical user interface)
 -   Pygame (for playing audio)
 -   Mutagen (for reading MP3 metadata)
 -   Pydub (for audio manipulation)
--   spotdl
+-   spotdl (for downloading music from Spotify)
+-   pillow (for image processing)

 The code is organized into several files: